YuvalShaul/c_things/2-two-files/README.md

 ### A progran comprised of two files

 - The **file-with-main.c** is the main file, containing the **main** function.
-- The **other.c** file contributes a function (func_a), and there is a declaration of that function in the other.h header file.
+- The **other.c** file defines a function (func_a), and there is a declaration of that function in the other.h header file.

 ### How to compile